Investments and Risk

 We start with an essay by Ashvin Chhabra that answers the question “How can you make sure your portfolio lines up with your actual goals?”
 Many investors set out into capital markets without understanding what they are trying to achieve.
 Ashvin explains why a clear path makes for happier outcomes.

-Chris Brightman proposes a thoughtful response to the question “What return should you expect from your investments?”
+Christopher Brightman proposes a thoughtful response to the question “What return should you expect from your investments?”
 Although it is fair to say that no one can predict investment results (particularly in the short run), Chris lays out a fact-based and time-tested formula for capital market expectations that investors and their advisors can use.

 Jean Brunel address the very practical challenge of “What should your asset allocation be?”
 He marries the ideas of quantifying family goals and constraints, creating specific portfolios to meet specific goals, and aggregating the portfolios into an overall investment policy.
 The result is an investment program that improves the probability of meeting investor goals.